co1emi11er2/Handcalcs.jl/docs/src/index.md

 ## Introduction

 This is the documentation for [Handcalcs.jl](https://github.com/co1emi11er2/Handcalcs.jl).
 This package supplies macros to generate ``\LaTeX`` formatted strings from mathmatical formulas.
 This package takes inspiration from [handcalcs.py](https://github.com/connorferster/handcalcs) which is a python package that works best in jupyter notebooks.
 The goal is to get the functionalities of that package and bring them to Julia.
-The current version of Handcalcs.jl is working for typical algebraic formulas.
-Future plans are to integrate the package with [Unitful.jl](https://painterqubits.github.io/Unitful.jl/stable/), be able to render the algebraic expressions within a function, and many other things.
+At this point, I believe most (if not all) of the features from the python package are here.
+Future plans are to integrate the package with [Unitful.jl](https://painterqubits.github.io/Unitful.jl/stable/).
 This package is an extension of [Latexify.jl](https://github.com/korsbo/Latexify.jl).
 The `@latexdefine` macro is similar to the main `@handcalcs` macro, but instead of only a symbolic rendering it also renders the numeric substitution.

 **Note: This package now renders properly in Quarto/Weave!!
 You can change the default settings to your liking.
 See examples below.**